 With Houston often seeing nearly 45 inches of rain in a year, it’s important to have a plan for the days too dreary to venture outside without getting soggy.
 Thankfully, the Bayou City has no shortage of rainy-day activities.
-Here are five things to do in and around Houston when the storm clouds roll in.
+Here are five fun things to do in and around Houston when the storm clouds roll in.

 Go to a Museum

 A less hectic option is the Museum of Fine Arts Houston.
-Tickets range from $7.50 to $15, but there are myriad ways to get in... for free, such as going on Thursdays, being 12 or younger, or being 18 or younger with a Texas library card during the weekends.
-The MFAH displays its exhibits on a large campus with two gallery buildings, a garden, visitor’s center and gift shop, and art schools.
-Address: 1001 Bissonnet Street, Houston, Texas 77005
+Tickets range from $7.50 to $15, but there are myriad ways to get in for free, such as going on Thursdays, being 12 or younger, or being 18 or younger with a Texas library card during the weekends.
+The MFAH displays its exhibits on a large campus with two gallery buildings, a garden, visitor’s center, and gift shop, and art schools.

 See a Movie